College of Business > News & Events > DePaul Links Students to Analytics and STEM Careers

 Baig is seeing increasing interest for analytics-educated business graduates from recruiters in human resource departments at a wide range of companies that are mining data for insights on their workforces, she explains.
 Graduates with these skills are also sought-after in the growing health care industry.

 To help students prepare for these opportunities, DePaul offers a wide range of analytics-related degrees and an annual Analytics Career Night that brings together recruiters, alumni and graduating students interested in data-driven careers.
-This year’s event, which Baig co-hosted with colleagues at DePaul’s School of Computing and Digital Media, featured a select group of 20 employers and attracted 185 graduate students.
+This year’s event, which Baig co-hosted with colleagues at DePaul’s Jarvis College of Computing and Digital Media, featured a select group of 20 employers and attracted 185 graduate students.

 “Analytics Night was great because many of my top companies attended,” he says.
 “The event was smaller and wasn’t too crowded.
 Due to the smaller size, I was able to speak with company representatives for an extended amount of time.
 I made a lot of great contacts from various companies."